veelenga/veelenga.github.io/_posts/2026-09-17-the-ai-inbox.markdown

 ---
 title: "The AI inbox"
 date: 2026-09-17T08:30:00+02:00
-excerpt: "Writing a note takes seconds, organizing it takes minutes, so the pile grows until nothing in it can be found.
-A simple pattern fixes it: anyone writes to an inbox, and an AI agent organizes it into structured data later, on schedule."
+excerpt: "Saving things takes seconds, organizing them takes minutes, so the pile grows until nothing in it can be found.
+A pattern that works for me: anyone writes to an inbox, and an AI agent organizes it into structured data later, on schedule."
 tags:
   - ai
   - agents